MKSB Vision – ‘High Support and High Challenge’

 Business Priorities 2016-2017:

 The Board agreed after the development day in September 2015, and the debate about the diagnostic four business priorities for 2016-17 detailed in our MKSCB Business Plan 2016-2017.
-After reporting on a Serious Case Review, we have added a 5th priority in order to address the learning in that review.
-We also have to maintain the work on Working Together Compliance
+After reporting on a Serious Case Review, we added a fifth priority in order to address the learning in that review.
+We also have to maintain the work on Working Together compliance

 Our 5 Business priorities (including the work arising from the Child A SCR) are: